trustline-inc/probity/README.md

 ## Overview

-This repository contains the source code for the Probity smart contract system (AKA "protocol") and examples to jumpstart development with Probity.
+This repository contains the source code for the Probity smart contract system and examples to jumpstart development with Probity.

 ## NodeJS Package